aces/Loris/modules/login/test/Request_Account_test_plan.md

 ### Approving new User Account Request:
 6. Log in as another user who has permission:user_accounts and does Not have permission:user_accounts_multisite.
 Verify that new account request notification is counted in Dashboard (count has incremented).
 7. Verify that Dashboard "Accounts pending approval" link will load the User Accounts module filtered for all accounts where Pending(=1/Yes) and Site is not yet assigned
-8. Approve a new user account request (set Pending=No, set Site, check "Notify" and "Generate new password" boxes, set various permissions).
+8. Approve a new user account request (set Pending approval=No, set Site, check "Send email to user" and "Generate new password" boxes, set various permissions).
 9. Verify that new user is notified by email when account is approved.
 10. Once account is approved, try logging in with new user credentials